funkylarma/adamchamberlin.info/src/posts/2007/05/google-wants-you-to-be-fit.md

 - Go to [www.google.co.uk][1]
 - Click on maps
 - Click on get directions
-- Go from “Atlanta” to “Paris, France”
+- Go from "Atlanta" to "Paris, France"
 - Scroll down in the directions to number 22

 Now that is being optimistic!
 Thanks for the heads up Viv